 Primary School Sport

-Junior Primary Students have the opportunity to play different sports with a focus on developing new skills through the Have-a-Go Program.
-The sports offered include basketball, chess, cricket, football (Auskick), soccer, tennis and t-ball.
+Junior Primary Students have the opportunity to play different sports with a focus on developing new skills.
+The Have-a-Go program at our St John's Campus offers basketball, chess, cricket, football (Auskick), soccer, tennis and t-ball.
+The Kelly Sports program at our St Peters Campus offers basketball, football, hockey and netball.

-Students in Years 2 to 6 can take part in summer and winter sports, competing in basketball, chess, cricket, football, netball, softball, soccer, tennis and volleyball.
+Students in Years 2 to 6 can take part in summer and winter sports such as basketball, chess, cricket, football, netball, softball, soccer, tennis and volleyball.

 Middle and Senior School Sport

 Middle and Senior School students compete in inter-school competitions.
-Girls sports include athletics, basketball, cricket, cross country, football, hockey (mixed), netball, soccer, softball, swimming, tennis and volleyball.
-Boys sports include athletics, basketball, cricket, cross country, football, hockey (mixed), soccer, softball, swimming, tennis and volleyball.
+Girls' sports include athletics, basketball, cricket, cross country, football, hockey (mixed), netball, soccer, swimming, tennis and volleyball.
+Boys' sports include athletics, basketball, cricket, cross country, football, hockey (mixed), soccer, softball, swimming, tennis and volleyball.

 Students can also compete in sports such as table tennis, golf, triathlon and orienteering via independent associations.